 Montenegro Quick Facts

-Montenegro is a young country, having only existed as an independent country since 2006 when it separated from Serbia.
-Many people don’t really know what to expect when it comes to the country, which is a shame as it has a lot to offer digital nomads and remote workers.
+Montenegro is a young country, having only existed as an independent country since 2006, when it separated from Serbia.
+Unfortunately, many people don’t know what to expect in this country, which is a shame as it has a lot to offer digital nomads and remote workers.

 Montenegro has over 115 beaches.
 It’s also home to over 270 species of birds due to its vital position in their migration path, making it one of the most popular destinations among bird watchers.

-If you are looking for a country with relaxing beaches and incredible mountains, full of adventure, history, and beautiful old towns, Montenegro might be a great next stop on your nomad journey!
+Suppose you are looking for a country with relaxing beaches and incredible mountains full of adventure, history, and beautiful old towns.
+In that case, Montenegro might be a great next stop on your nomad journey!

 Living in Montenegro as a digital nomad

 Montenegro is a fantastic destination for digital nomads.
-In fact, many remote workers who visit the Balkans and Eastern European cities are attracted to Montenegro because of how beautiful and affordable the country is.
+Many remote workers who visit the Balkans and Eastern European cities are attracted to Montenegro because of how beautiful and affordable the country is.

-Montenegro is the ideal destination for those seeking a warmer destination for their next leg in their digital nomad journey.
-The Mediterranean climate makes it the perfect spot for relaxing and working at the same time.
+Montenegro is ideal for those seeking a warmer destination for their next leg in their digital nomad journey.
+The Mediterranean climate makes it the perfect spot for relaxing and working simultaneously.

 There are many things to explore in Montenegro.
 With over 115 beaches and lots of exotic and unique flora and fauna, you’ll never spend a day without something to do.
-The local cuisine is extremely delicious and the locals are friendly and helpful.
+The local cuisine is exceptionally delicious, and the locals are friendly and helpful.
 Plus, Montenegro is one of the safest places.
-You can freely walk around the city at all hours without feeling anxious or unsafe, which is a big plus for solo travelers.
+You can freely walk around the city at all hours without feeling anxious or unsafe.

 Attractions and best places to visit

 Even though Montenegro is a small country, it’s quickly becoming one of Europe’s tourism hot spots.
-With its picture-perfect historic towns, beautiful sunny beaches, and the clear waters of the Adriatic Sea, it comes to no surprise that many travelers decide to visit Montenegro.
+With its picture-perfect historic towns, beautiful sunny beaches, and the clear waters of the Adriatic Sea, it is no surprise that many travelers decide to visit Montenegro.

-The country’s name comes from the Latin “Monte Nigro”, which means “black mountain”.
-This name has been used for centuries to refer to the country due to the appearance of Mount Lovćen, the most important mountain in the country which is covered by thick forests.
+The country’s name comes from the Latin “Monte Nigro,” which means “black mountain.”
+This name comes from the appearance of Mount Lovćen, the most important mountain in the country, which is covered by thick forests.

 Another city worth visiting is Budva.
-The Budva Riviera stretches along the central Montenegrin coastline.
-It is the perfect summer beach destination for tourists and locals alike.
-The Budva Riviera has beaches that are a mix of sand and pebbles.
-The city has the beautifully clear and turquoise Adriatic Sea on one side, and on the other, it has stunning looming mountains.
+The Budva Riviera stretches along the central Montenegrin coastline and is the perfect summer beach destination for tourists and locals alike.
+The city has the beautifully clear and turquoise Adriatic Sea on one side; on the other, it has stunning looming mountains.

-If you’re looking to explore nature, then head towards the Durmitor National Park.
-This park is located in the Dinaric Alps and it is home to 18 glacial lakes, the Tara River, and the world’s second-deepest canyon.
+If you want to explore nature, head towards the Durmitor National Park.
+This park is in the Dinaric Alps and is home to 18 glacial lakes, the Tara River, and the world’s second-deepest canyon.

 Digital nomad hotspots